 - Spritz some muffin cups with cooking spray or use cupcake liners.
 Place each apple pastry rose in a muffin cup.

-- Bake in a 375-degree oven for about 20-25 minutes until the apple pastries have browned.
-If the apple rose is undercooked then it will taste doughy.
+- Bake in a 375-degree oven for about 35-45 minutes until the apple pastries have browned.
+If the apple rose is undercooked then it will taste doughy. the 35-45 minutes is suggested because ovens vary so much.
+Start checking at 35 minutes.
+Take one out and slightly pull it to check for doneness.
+Mine get done in about 40 minutes.

 - Remove from the oven and allow to cool.
 Sprinkle (optional) powdered sugar on to decorate.